couchbaselabs/ToDoLite-Android/tutorial.md

 ### STEP 4: Query Views

 A query is the action of looking up results from a view's index.
 In Couchbase Lite, queries are objects of the Query class.
-To perform a query you create one of these, customise its properties (such as the key range or the maximum number of rows) and then run it.
+To perform a query you create one of these, customize its properties (such as the key range or the maximum number of rows) and then run it.
 The result is a ['QueryEnumerator'][5], which provides a list of QueryRow objects where each one describes one row from the view's index.

 Now that you have created the view to index List documents, you can query them accordinly.